 5 Common Misconceptions about Treating Sprained Ankles

-Sprained ankles can occur while you’re hiking along the trail due to the undulating terrain which poses a danger of losing your step.
-Treating a sprained ankle usually comes with a list of remedies such as icing the area and elevating the foot.
+Sprained ankles can occur while hiking along the trail due to the undulating terrain, which poses a danger of losing your step.
+Treating a sprained ankle usually includes a list of remedies, such as icing the area and elevating the foot.
 Surprisingly, these common steps have not been backed up by medical professionals and are actually misconceptions about healing a sprained ankle.

-So, read on as we debunk the five common misconceptions about treating sprained ankles and provide you with solid advice on how best to treat your injury.
+So, read on as we debunk the five common misconceptions about treating sprained ankles and provide solid advice on treating your injury.

 close up of person holding ankle on the trail

-Sprained ankles can be a common injury on the trail, but there are several misconceptions of how to treat them.
+Sprained ankles can be a common injury on the trail, but there are several misconceptions about how to treat them.
 Photo: Pheelings Media via Shutterstock

 What Is a Sprained Ankle?

 Typically, a sprain happens when one or more ligaments in your foot or ankle become overstretched or torn from overuse or injury.
-This may result in severe swelling and bruising, which can be quite painful and can limit your mobility depending on the extent of the injury.
+This may result in severe swelling and bruising, which can be quite painful and limit your mobility, depending on the extent of the injury.

 The primary function of the ligaments in the knee is to stabilise the joint and prevent an excessive amount of motion.
 When they are stretched or torn, stability is lost, causing pain and swelling.